 Government’s policy of insuring the uninsured has gradually pushed insurance penetration in the country and proliferation of insurance schemes are expected to catapult this key ratio beyond 4 per cent mark by the end of this year, reveals the ASSOCHAM latest paper.

-Premium income of the life insurance segment had increased 14.04 per cent in FY17 to Rs 4.18 trillion (US$ 64.92 billion).
-In August 2017, the Life Insurance industry reported a 24 per cent growth in overall annualised premium equivalent with the help of both private players and Life Insurance Corporation.
+Premium income of the life insurance segment had increased 14.04 percent in FY17 to Rs 4.18 trillion (US$ 64.92 billion).
+In August 2017, the Life Insurance industry reported a 24 percent growth in overall annualized premium equivalent with the help of both private players and Life Insurance Corporation.

-We are providing you with the list of General & Life Insurance The future looks promising for the life insurance industry with several changes in regulatory framework which will lead to further change in the way the industry conducts its business and engages with its customers.
-India with 3.42 per cent penetration rate in the insurance sector offers greater penetration potential when compared to global average of 6.2 per cent
+We are providing you with the list of General & Life Insurance The future looks promising for the life insurance industry with several changes in the regulatory framework which will lead to further change in the way the industry conducts its business and engages with its customers.
+India with 3.42 percent penetration rate in the insurance sector offers greater penetration potential when compared to global average of 6.2 percent.

 The country’s insurance market is expected to quadruple in size over the next 10 years from its current size of US$60 billion.

 Demographic factors such as growing middle class, young insurable population and growing awareness of the need for protection and retirement planning will support the growth of Indian life insurance..